michelled/weavly.org/src/activities/human-robots.md

 ---
 ## Description

 This activity provides a combination of physical and on-screen experiences for learners.
-This is a goal-based activity, thus learners need to plan, execute and debug (if needed) to move a robot towards a specific destination.
+This goal-based activity requires learners to plan, execute and debug (if needed) a sequence to move a robot towards a specific destination.
 This activity requires collaboration and communication between players.

 ## Steps